joaquinballesteros/Smart-Cane/README.md

 # Smart Cane

 Smart-cane is an open hardware and open software project created to promoting an active ageing.
 This project was created on [Integrated Systems Engineering group](www.grupoisis.uma.es/), on Department of Electronic Technology (Malaga University).
-Nowadays, it is carried out at MDH University at the [Biomedical Engineering group](http://www.es.mdh.se/research-groups/32-Biomedical_Engineering).
+Nowadays, it is carried out at MDH University at the [Biomedical Engineering group](http://www.es.mdh.se/research-groups/32-Biomedical_Engineering) in collaboration with [Integrated Systems Engineering group](www.grupoisis.uma.es/).

 This project is led by [Dr. Ballesteros](https://www.researchgate.net/profile/Joaquin_Ballesteros) and it counts with the help of [M.Sc.
 Alberto Tudela](https://duma.uma.es/duma/buscador/persona/535571bb-1da1-4cbd-a49a-7b0d61c4cd2d/), [B.Sc.
 Juan Caro](...) and the support of [Prof. Dr. Cristina Urdiales](https://www.researchgate.net/profile/Cristina_Urdiales2) and [Prof. Dr. Maria Lindén](http://www.es.mdh.se/staff/114-Maria_Lind__n).